-Whenever I take over a channel or team, one of the first questions I ask is “what is the vision?”
+Whenever I work with a new team, one of the first questions I ask is “what is the team vision?”
 Most of the time, this is tough to answer.
 There is usually strong alignment and attachment to the greater organization’s vision and values, which is vital.

-However, what I find frequently missing is a sense of team vision.
-What is this team really about?
+What’s frequently missing is a sense of team vision.

-Sure there are goals.
-There may even be big important goals (see How to Pick the Right Big Goal).
+Sure there are goals, but they may or may not be inspiring.
 To build results that last, people want a connection to something bigger.
-The more localized you can make the vision, the more likely that it will stick.
+The more localized you can make the vision, the more engaged your team will be in accomplishing it.

 In her post, “A Big Goal is Not the Same as a Vision, “Jesse Lynn Stoner shares:

-Imagine it is 5 years from now.
-Our team is being recognized for making a game changing contribution.
+4, Imagine it is 5 years from now.
+The team is being recognized for making a game-changing contribution.